-- Liverpool City Region SuperPort Action Plan 2011-2020 - Liverpool City Region Offshore Wind Energy Hub, 2011 - Liverpool City Region Growth Deal, 2014 - The Access to the Port of Liverpool Study 2011
+- Liverpool City Region Superport Action Plan 2011-2020 - Liverpool City Region Offshore Wind energy Hub, 2011 - Liverpool City Region Growth Deal, 2014 - Road Investment Strategy, 2014 - The Access to the Port of Liverpool Study 2011

-- 7.13 When completed, the River Terminal will double the port's existing container capacity and make it one of the country's best equipped and connected terminals.
+- 7.13 Liverpool2 has doubled the Port's existing container capacity and made it one of the country's best equipped and connected terminals.
 There are a number of legal agreements in place to ensure the impacts arising from this development are mitigated. - 7.14 The current road access to the Port is constrained due to traffic congestion at peak times and will need to be improved during the plan period.
-This road experiences repeated congestion especially during peak periods, and the area adjacent to the main entrance to the Port suffers from poor air quality.
+The area adjacent to the main entrance to the Port suffers from poor air quality.
 It is recognised that major road improvements to facilitate port access will be required in the long term.
-However, no specific proposal has been confirmed yet, so it can only be referred to in general terms in this Plan.
-Options are currently being assessed for feasibility, value for money and environmental and social impacts.
-All options being considered are located within Sefton. - 7.15 In 2011, Peel Ports consulted on the draft Mersey Ports Master Plan which sets out its future development intentions.
-In addition to the Seaforth River Terminal, the proposals include an eastward expansion to the A565 in Bootle and Liverpool and development on the Seaforth Nature Reserve, part of which would provide a rail link to the new River Terminal.
-The former will require the relocation of a number of existing businesses, and this has been taken into account in the Council's Employment Land and Premises Study.
-As the latter is an internationally protected nature conservation site, 'appropriate assessment' under the Habitats Regulations will be required to agree what mitigation is needed before this area can be developed.
+A scheme has been included in the Road Investment Strategy, and Highways England commissioned an Options Identification and Assessment study, which was consulted on in early 2017.
+Highways England are expected to report the results of the consultation in the summer of 2017. - 7.15 The Canada Dock Rail Connectivity Study (April 2015) was prepared on behalf of Merseytravel and the Homes and Communities Agency to identify options for reconnecting the Southern Zone of the Port of Liverpool to the railway network.
+The study recommended that land associated with the former Canada Dock Branch Line should not be safeguarded, and that reinstating the route would be a costly and operationally unsatisfactory option.
+The study concludes that rail connectivity could be improved most effectively by extending the existing rail line south from Alexandra Dock.
+The viability of this proposal will be assessed in greater detail within the emerging Port Master Plan and Long Term Freight Strategy and as part of the Duty to Cooperate associated with an early review of the Local Plan - 7.16 Network Rail is bringing forward proposals that will improve the rail freight capacity on the Bootle Branch Line into the Port of Liverpool, which will accommodate increased rail freight movements associated with the increase in biomass imports for energy generation and with the growth in container movements that will result from the opening of Liverpool2. - 7.17 In 2011, Peel Ports consulted on the draft Mersey Ports Master Plan which sets out its future development intentions.
+In addition to Liverpool2, the proposals include an eastward expansion to the A565 in Bootle and Liverpool and development on the Seaforth Nature Reserve, part of which would provide a rail link to Liverpool2.
+The former will require the relocation of a number of existing businesses, and this has been taken into account in the

+Council's Employment Land and Premises Study.
+As the latter is an internationally protected nature conservation site, 'appropriate assessment' under the Habitats Regulations will be required to agree what is needed before this area can be developed.